 What are HVAC Leads?

 HVAC leads refer to initial demonstrations of interest from potential customers.
-If an individual or company shows interest in your heating and cooling services, they become a prospective client, or as they are more commonly referred to; a lead.
-Demonstrations of interest can include anything from phone calls to a contact form submissions, along with various other user actions.
+If an individual or company shows interest in your heating and cooling services, they become a prospective client, or as they are more commonly referred to, a lead.
+Demonstrations of interest can include anything from phone calls to contact form submissions, along with various other user actions.

 HVAC Sales Leads

 As an HVAC contractor, leads are the lifeblood of your business.
 To make money, you need jobs.
-Everything invested in online marketing is rooted in the necessity for lead generation.
+Everything invested in online HVAC marketing is rooted in the necessity for lead generation.
 Think about it, SEO, PPC, Social Media, and Website Design.
 What are these things really for?
-The answer is simple; leads.
+The answer is simple; to get more leads.
 An optimized website and Google Ads campaign is fruitless if it fails to produce new clients.
 Worse, it amounts to a negative ROI, as you end up spending money without receiving any benefit for yourself.
 Sales leads are aptly named in that their best case scenario leads to a sale.
-And as any small business owner would tell you, that’s the name of the game.
-Let’s take a look at some of the components of sales leads for HVAC contractors.
+And as any small business owner can tell you, that’s the name of the game.
+Let’s take a look at some of the components of online sales leads for HVAC contractors.

 Let’s be very clear, you’re only reading this page right now for one reason, you want or need more sales leads for your business.
-Don’t be alarmed with this reality, as it is the experience of most every HVAC contractor in the country.
+Don’t be alarmed at this reality, as it is the experience of almost every HVAC contractor in the country.
 The problem with lead generation is knowing who to trust, and who to steer clear from.
 After all, this is your primary source of income, in most cases, and investing money in the wrong agency is something you can ill-afford to risk.
 Our sales leads are risk-free.
 By offering a Pay Per Lead service, we charge clients only AFTER a lead is produced.
 This means that you’ll receive SEO, PPC, Social Media, and Web Design, but only pay a fee if they translate into lead generation.
 We work with contractors throughout the United States.